“I, the Lord, am your God. You shall have no other gods before me.” – God

 Many of us have been there.
 We let many things come before God in our busy and often hectic lives.
 What does it actually mean not to have any other gods before God?
 When you pray, you are praying to God, right?
 You make an effort to get to Mass on Sundays, right?
 Duh, you don’t worship anything else…or do you?

 In today’s world, and in the days when Moses received the Commandments, even material objects can be seen as other gods before God.
 Do you put your faith in your money?
 Your clothes?
-MTV?
+Your social status?
 What is it that drives you each and everyday to make the decisions you do?

-God was hardly joking when he said don’t put other gods before me.
+God was hardly joking when he said not to put other gods before him.
 In truth, the real joy and fulfillment of letting God take control of your life is the most freeing choice one can make.
+It might seem ironic that serving God will lead to true freedom, but the fact is that whatever we devote ourselves to is in some way something we serve.
+Who or what we serve determines how free we are in our service.

 In short, it is not official Catholic practice to worship anything or anyone other than the Father, the Son and the Holy Spirit that comprise God.